IN THIS ARTICLE

 The tech industry, government and defense, entertainment, healthcare, and retail are all top industries that both pay a lot to coders and hire often.

-California remains one of the highest paying states for programming professionals, with salaries typically sitting 10% higher than the national average.
+California remains one of the best paying states for programming professionals, with salaries typically sitting 10% higher than the national average.

-Which Language Should You Specialize in Order To Earn More?
+Which Programming Languages Should You Specialize in Order To Earn More?

-According to LinkedIn, Python is the most popular and in-demand programming language in 2022, closely followed by Java and SQL.
+According to LinkedIn, Python is the most popular and in-demand programming languages in 2022, closely followed by Java and SQL.

 What Size Company Pays Their Software Engineers the Most?